 Although, when you become the S Corp, you get an opportunity to reduce and mitigate your taxes, remember that it is only a portion of your net income or net profit that is going to be mitigated.
 Thus, you will have to make sure that your savings outweigh the costs.

-With the S Corporation, you will have to get a payroll system, you will have a bigger tax return (a 1120S form, which is more complex than the Schedule C) and you will probably need some sort of bookkeeping solution.
+With the S Corporation, you will have to establish a specific S Corp payroll system, you will have a bigger tax return (a 1120S form, which is more complex than the Schedule C) and you will probably need some sort of bookkeeping solution.
 When you set up the S Corp, there are costs involved.
 So, when you are just starting your business, you might not have any or enough profit (over $30 – $40k) so that the tax mitigation system within the S Corp would offset the costs.

 When you are taking part in passive income activities, such as rental real estate, keep in mind that passive income is not subject to self-employment taxes, so you do not put property that you buy and hold under the S Corp.